Buying your first home is a huge step, but tax deductions available to you as a homeowner can reduce your tax bill.

 Buyers who make a down payment of less than 20 percent of a home's cost usually get stuck paying premiums for Private Mortgage Insurance, which is an extra fee that protects the lender if the borrower fails to repay the loan.
 For mortgages issued in 2007 or after, home buyers can deduct PMI premiums.

 This write-off phases out as adjusted gross income increases above $50,000 on married filing separate returns and above $100,000 on all other returns.
 (If you're paying PMI on a mortgage issued before 2007, you're out of luck on this one.)
-As it stands now, the PMI write-off is set to expire at the end of 2013, although Congress may extend it.
+The PMI write-off is set to expired at the end of 2014, although Congress may extend it into future years.

 As a further incentive to homebuyers, the normal 10 percent penalty for pre-age 59½ withdrawals from traditional IRAs does not apply to first-time home buyers who break into their IRAs to come up with the down payment.
 This exception to the 10 percent penalty does not apply to withdrawals from 401(k) plans.